giantswarm/docs/src/content/reference/app-configuration/index.md

 2. **Cluster**: Configuration provided by the cluster admin.
 3. **User**: Configuration provided by the user installing an App.

-Each level can overrides the previous one.
+Each level can override the previous one.
 As a user you are not expected to edit configuration at the `catalog` or `cluster` level.
 However user level configuration can override both catalog and cluster level configuration.

 Each level of configuration has two types of values that you can provide: